kti25/SQL/README.md

 Download the "Sample Code for Getting Started.R" from the repository above to get started!

 # Training
-https://stackoverflow.com Be careful as there are small differences in sql types.
+Good to reference: https://stackoverflow.com be careful as there are small differences in sql types.
 We will be using postregsql

 Google is the best reference, use it!